 Accidents happen!
 Health insurance provides coverage for the unexpected, from minor illnesses to emergencies.

 Health insurance is a contract between you and your insurance company.
 You buy a plan, and the company agrees to pay part of your medical costs when you get sick or hurt.

 You can get preventive care, like wellness visits and flu shots, for free.
 Plus, health plans through Maryland Health Connection cover essential health benefits such as doctor visits, hospitalizations and prescriptions.

 What you need to know

-Open enrollment for 2018 health and dental plans has ended.
+Open enrollment for health and dental plans is Nov.1-Dec 15.
 However, you can also enroll year-round if you’re eligible for Medicaid or if you’ve recently experienced certain qualifying life events such as these: